oguerrer/ppi/tutorials/README.md

 ## Direct download

-1. Use Git to clone this repository to your local machine.
+1. Download the `tutorials` folder in your local machine.
 2. Open the Jupyter notebooks.
 3. Enjoy PPI.